1.0 - Purpose

 - Implement minimum standards for the university’s computing resources that will increase the supportability of the institution's installed base of equipment

 - Evaluate the Program annually, monitor information collected through audits, technology improvements, feedback from program participants, external vendor and industry sources, and institutional priorities in order to make recommendations

 - Promote software compliance

 2.0 - Scope

-  The CEP is intended to provide adequate technology for university employees.
-The plan, or product

-  lifecycle, intends to replace and/or upgrade equipment once every four years.
-This lifecycle enables

-  university employees to have the latest computer technology and the most recent operating systems

-  and application versions.
-Computer standards and specifications will change periodically which may

-  result in adjustments in the product lifecycle.
-Microsoft Active Directory will be provided at no

-  additional charge to the participating departments and is essential in the successful deployment of

-  these devices.

-  The equipment available in this program satisfies about 90% of all computer usage across this

-  university.
-There will be four computer models available through the CEP (PC laptop, PC desktop,

-  Apple laptop, Apple desktop).
-The specifications for each of these models are listed in frequently

-  asked questions.
-Departments/units that require variations in the available equipment and/or

-  peripheral equipment may budget for and purchase that equipment through the normal computer

-  procurement process.
+The CEP is intended to provide adequate technology for university employees and to keep technology current by replacing and/or upgrading it once the manufacturer’s warranty expires.
+This lifecycle enables university employees to have access to the latest computing technology and the most recent operating systems and application versions.
+Computer standards and specifications will change periodically which may result in adjustments in the product lifecycle.
+Microsoft (MS) Active Directory is provided at no additional charge to the participating departments and is essential in the successful deployment of these devices.

+The equipment available in this program satisfies about 90% of all computing needs across the university.
+There are four computer models available through the Program [Windows laptop, Windows desktop (without monitor), Apple laptop, Apple desktop].
+The specifications for each are listed in the frequently asked questions.
+A variation in the available equipment and/or peripheral equipment (including Windows desktop monitors) is the financial responsibility of the recipient departments/units and must be purchased through the normal computer procurement process.
-  The following individuals that require computing resources in their position are eligible to

-  participate in the CEP:
+The following individuals that require computing resources in their position are eligible to participate in the Program:

-  The following individuals/situations are NOT qualified to participate:
+The following individuals/situations are NOT qualified to participate in the Program: